thruthesky/site-old-20180411/README.md

 * Since we are using lazy loading, putting SVG XML code in template may be a good choice even if it does not reuse the icon.

+# Registration

+* It will get domain of the site and save it on user field.
+* Security does not matter on Firebase since Firebaes only holds not important data.
+ The point is secured on `PHP backend`.

+## Flowchart
+1. It will register at `PHP backend`.
+2. It will register at Firebase.
+  Password of the user is a combination of idx and register-date.

+# Login

+## Flowchart of Login
+1. It will login at `PHP backend`.
+2. It will login at Firebase.
+ 2-1.
+If there the user is not registered on Firebase, then register.